openshift/enhancements/enhancements/security/bmc-ca-certificate-support.md

     failed.
 This helps to identify issues early on, especially for the time-consuming IPI installation.
   - Modify `startironic.sh.template`:
-    - Create the CA certificate files in `/tmp/bmc` of the bootstrap VM according to `platform.baremetal.bmcCACert`.
+    - Create the CA certificate files in of the bootstrap VM according to `platform.baremetal.bmcCACert`.
-    - Mount `/tmp/bmc` to `/certs/ca/bmc` when starting the Ironic container.
+    - Mount the CA certificate files when starting the Ironic container.
-    - Create a ConfigMap named `bmc-verify-ca` using `/tmp/bmc` in `openshift-machine-api` namespace.
+    - Create the contents of CA certificate files as a ConfigMap.

 - Modify [cluster-baremetal-operator][OpenShift Cluster Baremetal Operator]
-  to ensure mounting the `bmc-verify-ca` ConfigMap to `/certs/ca/bmc` in Ironic container for worker node deployment, and unmounting it when `bmc-verify-ca` ConfigMap is deleted.
+  to ensure mounting the `bmc-verify-ca` ConfigMap into Ironic container for worker node deployment, and unmounting it when `bmc-verify-ca` ConfigMap is deleted.

 ### Workflow Description